philc/book-notes/health/simple and sinister - pavel tsatsouline.md

   * Sit as deeply as you can without letting your elbows drop.
 Lean forward and back
 * Hip bridge
   * Put shoes or a pillow between your knees so they stay together and clinched.
-This forces your abs to activate, rater than relying on a hyper-extended back.
+This forces your abs to activate, rather than relying on a hyper-extended back.
   * Go as high as you can for 5 seconds.
 Get maximal glute contraction.
 * Halo
   * Keep your shoulders down as much as you can.